Skip to content

 Built with: Squarespace

 You get that personal feel immediately after you land on Shanley Cox’s Squarespace photography site.
-It has a clean and creative look, with plenty of white space to ensure better readability.
+It has a clean, creative look, with ample white space to improve readability.

 Shanley also features a testimonials slider on the home page for social proof.
-And you’ll see an Instagram feed before the footer, which opens posts in a new tab.
+You’ll see an Instagram feed before the footer; posts open in a new tab.

 Note: Build trust in your outstanding services by integrating client testimonials.

-Peek at these simple websites if you don’t want to complicate with web design yet still achieve a superb online presence.
+Peek at these simple websites if you don’t want to complicate things with web design, yet still achieve a superb online presence.

 4. Weddings By Lisa Nicole